Mashfy/Mashfy/README.md

 ### Hi there, I'm [Mashfy](https://mashfy.github.io/Mashfy/)

 A graduate from SUST majored in CSE and currently working as an Associate Software Engineer at Streams Tech LTD.

 • Deeply passionate for coding and problem-solving.

 • Expertise in software and web development, IoT, and Robotics.

 • Thriving in fast-paced environments, where technical skills innovate.
-• New tech excites me, and using it for diverse challenges stimulates me.

 • Associate Software Engineer, with collaborative and dedicated intent.

 • Focused on quality results delivery, adaptive and professionally bent.

 ### Connect with me: